coorasse/coorasse.com.github.io/index.md

   <div>
     <p>
       👋 Welcome to my Blog.<br>
-      I' keep this website as simple as possible, with the goal of collecting content in a Git Repository as future reference.<br>
+      Here you find my writings and my projects.
-      I went through both medium.com and dev.to and finally decided to host the blog myself using Jekyll, SimpleCSS and Github Pages.<br>
+      I try to keep this website as simple as possible, with the goal of collecting and own my content.<br> I went through both medium.com and dev.to and finally decided to host the blog myself using Jekyll, SimpleCSS and Github Pages.<br>
       If you like reading what I write, let me know.<br>
     </p>